Statistics Canada, Canadian Vital Statistics - Death database (CVSD)

 This is an administrative survey that collects demographic and medical (cause of death) information annually and monthly from all provincial and territorial vital statistics registries on all deaths in Canada.

-The 2016 to 2020 data are considered preliminary due to improvements in methodology and timeliness which shortened the duration of data collection.
+The 2016 to 2019 data are considered preliminary due to improvements in methodology and timeliness which shortened the duration of data collection.
+The data for 2020 and 2021 are considered provisional due to the shortened duration of data collection.
 Data for Yukon are not available as of 2017.